Certificate Discovery

 Setting a Certificate Discovery in the Akeyless Console

-1. Log in to the Akeyless Console, and go to Discovery & Migration > New > Certificate Discovery.
+1. Log in to the Akeyless Console, and go to Discovery & Migration, then New, then Certificate Discovery.

 2. Define a Name for the certificate discovery, and specify the Target Location as a path to the virtual folder where you want the scanned certificates to be saved in.
 If the folder does not exist, it will be created together with the scanned certificates.